aspose-words/Aspose.Words-API-References/english/net/aspose.words/bordercollection/color/_index.md

 ### Remarks

-Returns the color of the first border in the collection.Sets the color of all borders in the collection excluding diagonal borders.
+Returns the color of the first border in the collection.

+Sets the color of all borders in the collection excluding diagonal borders.

 ### Examples